tobilg/gitlab-ci-runner-marathon/README.md

 * `RUNNER_CONCURRENT_BUILDS`: The number of concurrent builds this runner should be able to handel.
 Default is `1`.
 * `RUNNER_TAG_LIST`: If you want to use tags in you `.gitlab-ci.yml`, then you need to specify the comma-separated list of tags.
 This is useful to distinguish the runner types.

+## Using private Docker registries with GitLab Runner

+Private Docker registries can be used by adding the [secret variable](https://docs.gitlab.com/ce/ci/variables/#secret-variables) `DOCKER_AUTH_CONFIG` to your project's **Settings ➔ CI/CD Pipelines** settings.
+Have a look at the [guide](https://docs.gitlab.com/runner/configuration/advanced-configuration.html#using-a-private-container-registry) as well.

 ## Run on DC/OS

 This version of the GitLab CI runner for Marathon project uses Docker-in-Docker techniques, with all of its pros and cons.
 See also [jpetazzo's article](http://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) on this topic.